 And the process is not as complicated as it sounds like.
 All you need to do is setting up a Windows daily backup schedule for once, and fulfil the first-time full backup.
 That’s it.
-The backup will be performed automatically at the time you set.
+Here I will show you how.

 To auto backup Windows 7 files daily, you can try following 2 free ways.
 Method 2 is more recommended for its fast speed and high compability.

 Windows 7 comes with a Backup and Restore tool, which has also been used in Windows 10.
 It allows you to set up a backup task for selected libraries and folders with a schedule, including daily, weekly and monthly.

 It can meet the basic needs of Windows 7 automatic backup but also has some limitations, for example:

 You can specify the source folders or partitions, but cannot accurately backup the operation system.

 There’s an option to create system image for Windows 7 system image recovery, but you can’t schedule it.